uncw-library/archivesspace-docker/README.md

 Scratching together some ideas.

 Problems:
-  - to build an image, we could inject the plugins & config into the docker image.
+  - to build an image, we could bake the plugins & config into the docker image.
 But that requires also pulling in all the archivesspace code.
   - so far, I've gone half-way down both direction, but should pick only one.
   - maybe make this only the production docker-compose, and leave Lyrasis to make the docker image